Kingxukai/linux/Documentation/bpf/syscall_api.rst

 Syscall API
 ===========

-The primary info for the bpf syscall is available in the `man-pages`_ for `bpf(2)`_.
-For more information about the userspace API, see Documentation/userspace-api/ebpf/index.rst.
+The primary info for the woke bpf syscall is available in the woke `man-pages`_ for `bpf(2)`_.
+For more information about the woke userspace API, see Documentation/userspace-api/ebpf/index.rst.

 ..
 Links: